General Terms and Conditions of Sale of a2tec GmbH Hamburg

 B. Offers

-1. our offers are valid for 14 calendar days unless otherwise stated.
+1. our offers are subject to change and, unless otherwise stated, valid for 4 weeks.
 Errors and prior sale are always reserved.

-3. special packaging, special marking, acceptance test certificates, works certificates, initial sample test reports, test protocols, data sheets, further technical documents (e.g. drawings), IMDS entries as well as further work processes are not included in the offer price, unless listed separately.
+3. special packaging, special labeling, acceptance test certificates, works certificates, initial sample test reports, test reports, certificates, data sheets, drawing preparation, IMDS entries and other technical documents, documentation or work processes are not included in the offer price, unless listed separately.

 C. Prices, shipping and packaging

-Unless otherwise agreed, our prices are quoted ex our premises (FCA Hamburg) including customary packaging, plus the statutory value-added tax applicable at the time of delivery.
+1. unless otherwise agreed, our prices and values are ex works (FCA Hamburg) including customary packaging, plus the statutory value added tax applicable at the time of delivery.

-2. our minimum item value for stock goods is EUR 10,-.
-Our offers in this regard shall apply to made-to-order goods.
+2. our minimum invoice value is EUR 100. the minimum item value for goods in stock is EUR 15. our offers in this regard apply to custom-made goods.

-As a rule, we deliver free of charge within Germany, excluding islands, from a delivery value of EUR 250, including customary packaging.
-For delivery values below this we charge EUR 15,- for handling, packing and shipping.
-For deliveries of partial quantities initiated by the customer with a value of goods of < EUR 250,- we charge the packaging and shipping costs incurred by us.
+3. as a rule, we deliver free of charge within Germany, excluding islands, from a delivery value of EUR 300, including customary packaging.
+For delivery values below this, we charge EUR 15 for handling, packaging and shipping.
+The same applies to deliveries of partial quantities arranged by the customer.

-The shipping method is chosen by us.
-The cost of express and special shipping is borne by the buyer.
-Express collections by third parties (e.g. parcel service and courier) arranged by the buyer must be clarified by 12 noon on the respective day and will otherwise not be carried out.
-Remuneration for self-collection is not granted.
+4. the shipping method is chosen by us.
+Costs for express and special shipping shall be borne by the buyer.
+Express pick-ups by third parties (e.g. parcel service or courier) arranged by the buyer must be clearly clarified by 12 noon of the respective day and will otherwise not be carried out.
+We generally do not assume any warranty for the fulfillment of express services of any kind.

-(4) Within the scope of the statutory provisions, we shall take back customary packaging delivered by us if it is returned to us by the Buyer within a reasonable period of time, carriage paid.
+6. within the framework of the statutory regulations, we shall take back customary packaging supplied by us if it is returned to us carriage paid by the buyer within a reasonable period of time.
 Special packaging is excluded from return.

 D. Payment and settlement